-The proposed plan for the PI and his or her respective teams selected under the ROSES 2013 A.46 solicitation (list is here: <a href="https://nspires.nasaprs.com/external/solicitations/summary.do?method=init&solId={7B7E1562-19BA-6475-6C29-0890F67F833E}&path=closedPast under "selections")
+The proposed plan for the PI and his or her respective teams selected under the ROSES 2013 A.46 solicitation (list is here: https://nspires.nasaprs.com/external/solicitations/summary.do?method=init&solId={7B7E1562-19BA-6475-6C29-0890F67F833E}&path=closedPast under "selections")

 is to have each of the approximately 32 PIs from the 2013 Selectees List who want continued algorithmmaintenance funding to each submit one Proposal.
 However, at this time, NASA will not be soliciting algorithm maintenance proposals from PI's for instruments that are no longer functioning, such as AMSR-E, so the number of proposals will be lower than 32.
 Each PI working with data from a functioning Terra and/or Aqua instrument should submit one Proposal.
-This one proposal should include a maximum one page Statement of Work (SOW) Algorithm(s)/Data Product(s) Summary, plus a one-page budget and one page budget justification that addresses the algorithm(s)/data product(s) maintenance portion only. proposal will address each of the selected algorithm/data product or suites of algorithms/data products identified in a PI's respective 2013 proposal.
-The budget and justification should be for a two-year period (FY18-19).
+This one proposal should include a maximum one page Statement of Work (SOW) Algorithm(s)/Data Product(s) Summary, plus a one-page budget and one page budget justification that addresses the algorithm(s)/data product(s) maintenance portion only.
+Each proposal will address each of the selected algorithm/data product or suites of algorithms/data products identified in a PI's respective 2013 proposal.
+The budget and justification should be for a three-year period (FY18-20).
 The proposal SOWs, budgets, and budget justifications will be included as Appendices to the appropriate Senior Review (Terra and/or Aqua) Proposals.
 The one-page SOW should briefly explain what algorithm/data product or algorithms/data products the proposal addresses, PI/Co-I/Collaborators and institutions, the intrinsic merit of the algorithm(s)/data product(s) (e.g., tie to any ATBD and timeline, a brief description of the approach, historical updates), and the relevance of the algorithm/data product and its maintenance to the NASA science (e.g., status, is/are it/they being used routinely and what data center houses the data product(s)), SR mission, and instrument.
-Proposals, when ready, should be submitted to the cognizant Project Scientist (or Scientists) on which the instrument resides (Terra: Dr. Kurt Thome, NASA GSFC, kurtis.thome@nasa.gov; Aqua: Dr. Claire Parkinson, NASA GSFC, claire.l.parkinson@nasa.gov).
+Proposals, when ready, should be submitted to the cognizant Project Scientist (or Scientists) on which the instrument resides (Terra: Dr. Kurt Thome, NASA GSFC, kurtis.thome@nasa.gov; Aqua: Dr. Claire Parkinson, NASA GSFC, claire.l.parkinson@nasa.gov) and the Senior Review Program Officer (Cheryl Yuhas, cheryl.yuhas@nasa.gov).
 The due date for each of the previously selected proposals (minus non-functioning instruments such as AMSR-E) will be 3 February 2017.
-Please use font 10pt or higher and preferred submission format is Microsoft Word and Excel files.
+Please use font 10pt or higher and preferred submission format is PDF (for the complete proposal, including budget and budget justification) and Excel files (for the budget spreadsheet).

-Note: if a given algorithm(s) is relevant to the two missions with duplicate sensors (e.g., MODIS on Terra and Aqua), then the identical proposal should be submitted to both the Terra and Aqua mission proposals and Project Scientists, and this redundancy should be noted in the algorithm(s) proposal, budget, and justification.
+Note: if a given algorithm(s) is relevant to the two missions with duplicate sensors (e.g., MODIS on Terra and Aqua), then the identical proposal should be submitted via Email to both the Terra and Aqua mission proposals and Project Scientists, and this redundancy should be noted in the algorithm(s) proposal, budget, and justification.

 Inclusion of these proposals in the NASA ESD SR provides an opportunity for scientists to continue the maintenance of Terra and Aqua algorithms and data products selected under the ROSES 2013 A.46 solicitation for instruments still collecting data, but it does not provide the opportunity for any other activities.
-Proposals to pursue significant changes to existing algorithms, algorithm refinement, improvement, science data analysis, and data product validation of the existing algorithms selected under the ROSES-2013 A.46 solicitations, including any research on data from instruments on board Terra and/or Aqua that are no longer functioning, are appropriate instead for the ROSES-2016 The Science of Terra, Aqua, Suomi NPP program element to be released as an amendment to ROSES 2016 in calendar year 2016.
+Proposals to pursue significant changes to existing algorithms, algorithm refinement, improvement, science data analysis, and data product validation of the existing algorithms selected under the ROSES-2013 A.46 solicitations, including any research on data from instruments on board Terra and/or Aqua that are no longer functioning, are appropriate instead for the ROSES-2016 The Science of Terra, Aqua, Suomi NPP program element to be released as an amendment to ROSES 2016 in calendar year 2016 or early calendar year 2017.